-In addition to anchoring, Scarborough delivers high-profile reports on a variety of topics and has hosted special news programs for NBC 4.
+In addition to anchoring and covering domestic issues, Scarborough has delivered high-profile reports on a variety of topics across the globe, reporting from Europe, Russia, the Middle East, the Philippines, Mexico and South America and has hosted special news programs for NBC 4.

-Working with various non-profit organizations, Scarborough supports numerous projects and hosts charitable events in support of the arts, education , literacy, animals and the environment.
+Working with various non-profit organizations, Scarborough supports numerous projects and hosts charitable events in support of the arts, education , animal welfare and the environment.